Jetafull/carnd-p5-vehicle-detection/reports/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-The code for this part is contained in the `Subsampling with multiple windows` in the `notebooks/pipeline.ipynb`.
+The code for this part is contained in the `Sliding windows` and `Multiple detections and false positive` in the `notebooks/pipeline.ipynb`.

-On each frame of the video, I applied multiple scales of windows and record the positive detections from each image.
-After summing up the positive detections, I applied a threhold on the final heatmap to reduce the number of false positives.
+On each frame of the video, I applied multiple sizes of windows and record the positive detections from each image.
+After summing up the positive detections, I applied a threshold on the final heatmap to reduce the number of false positives.

-Here is an example of apply multiple scales of windows:
+Here is an example of apply the window with size `(64, 64)` and `overlap=0.75`.

 ![false_positive_individual][image4]

-The title indicates the parameters for the sliding window: `(image scale, overlap, ystart, ystop)`.
-The detector identifies most of the positive objects (cars) but there is a false positive on the left-hand side of the first image.

-Here is an example after applying the threshold on the heatmap:

-![false_positive_thresh][image5]

-The left image is the result after summing up the positive detections.
-There is a false positive on the left side of the heatmap.
-The right image is the result after applying the threshold.
-We can see the false positive detection is successfully removed.

-Finally, I used the `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+I used the `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I draw a bounding boxes to cover the area of each blob detected.

-Here is an image after applying the threshold and labeling on one frame from the video:
+Here is an example after summing up the heatmap from different sizes of windows and drawing the bounding boxes:

-![bounding box][image6]
+![bounding box][image5]

+The left image is the result bounding boxes after applying thresholds and labeling.
+The right image is the corresponding heatmap.

 ### Discussion